-Uber’s legal battle to save it’s operating licence in London is likely to begin this summer in July.
+Uber’s legal battle to save it’s operating licence in London is to begin this summer on 6 July.

 Last year Transport for London (TfL) failed to grant Uber London Limited (Uber) a new private hire operator’s licence following concerns surrounding passenger safety.

 Uber are now set to appeal that decision in a bid to remain working in what is their biggest UK market.

 TaxiPoint sources close to the matter confirmed 6 July as the date being discussed for the start of the legal hearing.

 A further procedural hearing is due in a matter of weeks, where a four-day court hearing is likely to be confirmed.

 Letters sent by TfL to Uber revealed why the capital‘s regulator refused Uber a licence to operate back in November 2019.
 As the regulator of taxi and private hire services in London, TfL is required to make a decision on Uber’s fitness and propriety before its current licence expires.